 The Program Facilitator plays an integral role in preparing, facilitating, monitoring, evaluating, and documenting training for Women’s Network PEI programs.
-They will co-facilitate the Propelle and Trade HERizons programs that are part of the Women’s Economic Empowerment (WEE) project.
-The purpose of the WEE project is to provide comprehensive programs designed to increase the social and economic empowerment of marginalized women and gender-diverse people.
+This individual will co-facilitate the Trade HERizons program that is part of the Women’s Economic Empowerment (WEE) project.
+The purpose of the WEE project is to provide comprehensive programming designed to increase the social and economic empowerment of marginalized women and gender-diverse people.
 The role of the Program Facilitator is to deliver transformational leadership and training opportunities that can lead to economic security, personal growth, and confidence building for participants, their families, and their communities.
 We are looking for a facilitator to join our team!

 Program Manager and Director of Operations, Women’s Network PEI

 - Responsible for daily classroom management, facilitation, and curriculum delivery.

 - Identify appropriate teaching aids such as training guides, course materials, and multimedia visual aids.

 - Practice the principles of adult learning such as ensuring programs include self-direction, utilization of life experience, goal setting and opportunities for mentorship.

 - Liaise with program stakeholders and guest speakers.

 - Ensure all safety protocols are followed during external program visits and in the classroom.